 Treating Trigeminal Neuralgia

-There is no cure for TN, but effective trigeminal neuralgia treatment methods exist for minimizing the symptoms.
-Many people who have TN can manage their condition for years with pain medications, such as carbamazepine or gabapentin.
+There is no cure for trigeminal neuralgia, but effective TN treatment methods exist for pain relief and minimizing the symptoms.
+Many people can manage trigeminal neuralgia pain for years with pain medications, such as carbamazepine or gabapentin.
 In some cases, a neurologist may recommend surgical intervention, like a rhizotomy or microvascular decompression (MVD).
 For TN patients who are in otherwise good health, MVD surgery can be a great option.
 It is often considered the longest-lasting and most effective way to treat trigeminal neuralgia.
 Studies indicate that about 80% of MVDs have a successful outcome for people with TN.
 A neurologist can recommend the best treatment options for each person on a case-by-case basis.
 There is no one-size-fits-all solution to this condition.

 Five Tips for Coping With Trigeminal Neuralgia Pain